Carlos Vecchio

 Carlos Alfredo Vecchio DeMari (born 6 June 1969) is a Venezuelan lawyer, politician and social activist, designated as Ambassador to the US by Juan Guaidó in January 2019 during the 2019 Venezuelan presidential crisis.
 His credential letter was accepted by U.S. President Donald Trump on 9 April 2019.
+After his ambassadorial term ended, he became Head of External Affairs at the Inter-American Development Bank in Washington DC.

 Early life and education

 Vecchio was born on 6 June 1969 in Caripe, Monagas state, Venezuela, the youngest of three children, to Maria Teresa Demari de Vecchio, a teacher, and Rafael Vecchio, a political activist and three-term council person for Caripe.
 He moved to Caracas in 1987, studied at the Central University of Venezuela, and earned his law degree in 1992.

 He did postgraduate studies in law at Georgetown University and public administration at Harvard University, where he was a Fulbright scholar at the Kennedy School of Government.

 Legal career

 From 1994 to 1998, Vecchio was a legal consult for Venezuela's state-run oil company, PDVSA.
 Vecchio then returned to work as a tax manager for ExxonMobil in Venezuela.
 After Chávez expropriated ExxonMobil's assets within Venezuela, in 2006 Vecchio's boss offered him a position in Qatar that included a pay increase, an assigned house and car, a company share package and more benefits.
 Vecchio said he immediately declined the offer and decided at that point to become involved in politics.